cesarderio/reading-notes/201-reading-notes/class-02.md

 ### Making Decisions in Your Code - Conditionals:

-An if statement checks a ** and if it evaluates to \_**, then the code block will execute.
+An if statement checks a ___ and if it evaluates to ___, then the code block will execute.

-*if statement checks a conditional and if it evaluates to true to executes the block of code.
+* if statement checks a conditional and if it evaluates to true to executes the block of code.

 What is the use of an _else if_?

-*To create more conditionals, other orders to execute, more possibilities.
+* To create more conditionals, other orders to execute, more possibilities.

 List 3 different types of comparison operators.

 * Greater than, equal to and less than or equal to.

-What is the difference between the logical operator _&&_ and _||_ ?
+What is the difference between the logical operator _&&_ and _|| ?

-* The _&&_ operator checks to see if both evaluate to true, _||_ is for one or the other to evalute to true.
+* The _&&_ operator checks to see if both evaluate to true, || is for one or the other to evaluate to true.

 ## Things I want to know more about: